Danielkague/Group_25-wk3-Ai-tools-Assignment/README.md

 - **Recall**: Of all flowers that are actually species X, how many did the program correctly identify?
 - **Confusion Matrix**: A table showing exactly which species get confused with which others

-# Task 2: Deep Learning with TensorFlow/PyTorch
+# Task 2: Deep Learning with PyTorch

 ## MNIST Handwritten Digits Classification with CNN